craigshoemaker/static-web-apps-custom-functions/README.md

 This demo app shows how to link an Azure Static Web App to an existing Azure Functions app.
 To run the application, you need to run the [API app](https://github.com/craigshoemaker/static-web-apps-custom-functions-api) before attempting the below steps to run this front-end application.

+## Background

+Azure Static Web Apps defaults to a managed Azure Functions app as the API for the website.
+[Managed Functions don't support all the triggers](https://docs.microsoft.com/azure/static-web-apps/apis) that a typical Functions app does.

+This sample application shows how to link an Azure Static Web Apps site to an existing Azure Functions application, which is supports all tiggers, bindings, and featuers of Azure Functions.

+## How it works

+By [linking an existing Azure Functions app](https://docs.microsoft.com/azure/static-web-apps/functions-bring-your-own#link-an-existing-azure-functions-app) to your Azure Static Web Apps site, the `api` route resolves to the custom functions app.

 ## Prerequisites

 - [Azure Static Web Apps CLI](https://github.com/Azure/static-web-apps-cli)